acgetchell/CDT-plusplus/README.md

 And then type `make` as usual.

 This should result in the main program executable, `cdt`, as well as the unit test executable, `unittests`, in the build directory.
-If you want to install the program, you will eventually be able to run `make install`.

 For some versions of Linux, you may have to build CGAL from source.
 Follow the instructions (or their equivalent) given in the install section of the [.travis.yml](https://github.com/acgetchell/CDT-plusplus/blob/master/.travis.yml) buildfile.

-There are also directions for doing a [parallel build using CMake][18], but currently the builds don't really take long enough to bother.
+There are enough unit tests that it's worthwhile doing fast parallel builds.
+[Ninja][18] is just the ticket.
+It's effectively a drop-in replacement for `make`, and works nicely because CMake generates the build files.
+There's quite a difference in speed.

+Basically, everywhere you see `make` you can type `ninja` instead.
+See `build.sh` for an example.

 Usage:
 ------